After year of record crime, several neighborhoods vote to renew crime prevention taxes

 BRPD says the officers who staff the private patrols are working extra duty and not being pulled from areas where crime is rampant.
 Their pay is supported by the tax.

-In the very near future, some of the tax money in both neighborhoods will go toward crime cameras -- just like Sherwood Forest did earlier his month.
+In the very near future, some of the tax money in both neighborhoods will go toward crime cameras -- just like Sherwood Forest did earlier this month.

 "That's something that we're considering," Carnes said.
 "It's a little pricey, but it's a good deterrent to crime."